SoftCircuits/Silk/docs/SilkLanguage.md

 ## Code

-There are no semicolons at the end of each.
-In general, no more than one statement is allowed per line.
+Although the Silk language is C-like, there are a number of differences, primarily in an attempt to simplify the language.
+Silk has no semicolons at the end of each line.
+And in general only one statement is allowed per line.

+Parentheses are not required around logical expressions in `if`, `while` and `for` clauses.
+Also, parentheses are not required when calling a function unless the return value of the function is being used.

 ## Comments